jaseknighter/krill/README.md

 ## credits

-obvious credit is due to Matt Allison for the original concept and script name. i am deeply grateful to him and SPIKE the Percussionist for working with me over many hours and days testing and discussing the script.
+bunches and bunchs of credit are due to Matt Allison and SPIKE the Percussionist.
+Matt came up with the the original concept for the script and its name. i am deeply grateful to the two of them for working with me over many hours and days testing and discussing the script.

 additional thanks and credits go out to: